 Mr Leonard J. Langford.

-Mr Leonard J. Langford became Gas Works Manager.
-Mr Langford had been Assistant Engineer and Manager to the Longton Corporation Gas & Electrical Works.
+Mr Leonard J. Langford became the Abertillery Gas Works manager.
+Mr Langford had been assistant engineer and manager to the Longton Corporation Gas & Electrical Works.

 The Death of Mr James McBean.